Skip to content

 Congratulations!

-Once you’ve finished your slab house, carefully, with an adult, wrap it in the bubble wrap.
-Then put it back in the box that it came in, you will probably want to put some newspaper around it so it won’t move around.
+Once you’ve finished, carefully wrap it in the bubble wrap.
+Then put it back in the box that it came in, you may put some newspaper or plastic bags around it so it won’t move around.
+Before returning it to Mighty Mud, make sure you write your name, phone number, and color choice on the front of the box.